ehinium/Asus-ROG-Strix-G15-G512LV-OpenCore/README.md

  - iMessages
  - Trackpad (Thanks to <a href="https://github.com/ClefairyBlame">ClefairyBlame</a>)
  - 144hz display
+ - Handoff
  etc

  Whats does NOT work:
- - Handoff
  - Airdrop (due to bluetooth limited support)
  - HDMI Audio

- - Terrible battery life
+ Credits:
+Thanks to <a href="https://github.com/dkoluris">Dennis Koluris</a> for fixing power managment.